symfony/symfony-docs/security/impersonating_user.rst

 ``ROLE_CUSTOMER`` role without giving them the ability to impersonate a more elevated user such as an administrator.

-.. versionadded:: 4.1

-    The target user was added as the voter subject parameter in Symfony 4.1.

 Create the voter class::

     namespace App\Security\Voter;